[Image via Pinterest]

-I have been living with digestive issues most of my living life, it’s one of the many side effects of being a highly sensitive human, and of growing up with allergies and asthma (in the 90’s when antibiotics was the answer for everything!)
+I have been living with digestive issues most of my living life, it’s one of the many side effects of being a highly sensitive human, and of being quite an unwell asthmatic and allergy sufferer as a child (in the 90’s when antibiotics was the answer for everything!)

-I was recently having an incredible run with my digestion.
-I felt the best I had felt in a very long time, and what I noticed was how much better I am at making good choices for myself and my life, when my digestion is happy and working correctly.
+I was recently on an incredible run with my digestion, in fact I felt the best I had felt in a very long time!
+Something I became very aware of in that time, was how much better I am at making good choices for myself and my life when my digestion is working correctly!

-When my gut is out, I find it hard to make decisions, any decision, I am indecisive and foggy, and can’t seem to feel in to my intuition!
+When my gut is out, I find it hard to make decisions… any decision!
+I am indecisive, foggy, and can’t seem to feel in to my intuition!
 I exercise less, purely based on the discomfort of bloating, and tend to want to eat to pacify the anxiety that is usually paired with my digestive upsets.
 I also find it hard to feel my worth and connect to my self esteem due to the above, instead I feel a little upside down and off kilter!

 Science has been talking of the gut brain connection for years now, so it makes sense that when our gut is out, our mental health will be affected also.
-I could go further down the biochemical path but I will leave that to the experts… today I wanted to share my own unconventional journey to health, in all it’s glorious woo woo’ness!
+I could go further down the biochemical path but I will leave that to the experts… today I wanted to share my own unconventional journey with my gut, in all it’s glorious woo woo’ness!

-It has meant going in to the dark places, those shut down nooks we are oh so good at avoiding and numbing out from… but as a result it’s been transformative, liberating, uplifting and well worth the time and energy spent learning and understanding.
+It has meant going in to the dark places, those shut down nooks we are oh so good at avoiding and numbing out from… and as a result it has been transformative, liberating, and well worth the time and energy spent learning the workings of my inner world.

 The following helps to heal my digestive issues exponentially: